 Randomized Controlled Trials (RCTs)

-RCTs are considered the gold standard in clinical research for establishing causality.
-They involve strict protocols, randomization, and control groups to measure the specific effects of a product under controlled conditions.
-RCTs minimize bias and allow for a clear assessment of efficacy and safety.
+RCTs are considered the gold standard for establishing causality.
+They involve strict protocols, randomization, and control groups to measure specific effects under controlled conditions, minimizing bias for a clear assessment of safety and efficacy.

 Real-World Evidence (RWE)

-RWE refers to data collected outside the controlled environment of an RCT, often through observational studies, electronic health records, patient registries, or data from wearable devices.
-RWE provides insights into how products perform in everyday settings, capturing a broader range of data from diverse populations.
+RWE refers to data collected outside controlled environments, such as from electronic health records, patient registries, or wearable devices.
+It provides insights into how products perform in everyday settings across diverse populations.

 When and How to Use RCTs and RWE